 I don’t know why I keep picking up Megan Abbott’s novels, because they never impress me as much as I hope they will.
 I’ve already read The End of Everything and The Fever, and although I enjoyed Abbott’s writing style throughout both novels, I’ve constantly struggled with her …

 I wasn’t planning on reviewing Can I Speak To Someone In Charge? when I borrowed it from the library, but I have some thoughts about it that I’ve decided I’d like to get down on paper.
 It’s left me with a bit of a sour taste in …

 I wasn’t sure whether to review The Bird Room or not, because it’s an… Interesting story.
 My copy is in pretty bad condition so I was only reading it before donating it to a charity shop, which means I’m not too disappointed that I didn’t enjoy it, …

-If you’re interested in learning more about The Bird Room, check it out on Goodreads.
+If you’re interested in learning more about Chemistry Lessons, check it out on Goodreads.
 If you decide to buy a copy, please consider using my Amazon affiliate link: I’ll earn a few pennies from your purchase.
 Thank you!

 When Jennifer Rayes contacted me asking if I’d like to read and review a copy of Intricate Deceptions, I jumped at the chance.
 Focused on the victim of a human trafficking operation, it sounded unlike any book I’d ever read before.
 With the amount of five …